Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Prop script settings
 There are a couple of persistent options that you can set for the `props` script.
 These are currently "Boot stage", "Script colours" and "Fingerprints list check".
+The options are found under "Script settings" when running the `props` script.
+The settings menu can also be opened by using the -s option when running the `props` script (use -h for details).

 ### Boot stage
 It's possible to move the execution of the boot script from the default late_start service to post-fs-data.d.
 This is required for the SafetyNet fix and custom props to work on some ROM/device combinations (known: LineageOS 15.1).
-The option is found under "Script settings" when running the `props` script.
-The reason late_start service is default is that it's best to try to keep the number of scripts running during post-fs-data mode as low as possible.
+The reason late_start service is default is that it's best to try to keep the number of scripts running during post-fs-data mode as low as possible, but if late_start service doesn't work, it needs to run in post-fs-data instead.

 ### Script colours
 This option will disable or enable colours for the `props` script.

 ### Fingerprints list check
 This option will disable or enable the automatic updating of the fingerprints list when the `props` script starts.
-If the fingerprints list check is disabled, the list can be manually updated from within the script, under the `Edit device fingerprint` menu, or with the -f option (use -h for details).
+If the fingerprints list check is disabled, the list can be manually updated from within the script, under the `Edit device fingerprint` menu, or with the -f option when running the `props` script (use -h for details).

 ## Configuration file